gogo/gogo.github.io/doc.md

 Generating a `Marshal`, `MarshalTo`, `Size` and `Unmarshal` method for a struct results in faster marshalling and unmarshalling than when using reflect.

-See BenchComparison for a comparison between reflect and generated code used for marshalling and unmarshalling.
+See [BenchComparison](http://gogo.github.io/bench) for a comparison between reflect and generated code used for marshalling and unmarshalling.

 <table>
 <tr><td><b>Name</b></td><td><b>Option</b></td><td><b>Type</b></td><td><b>Description</b></td><td><b>Default</b></td></tr>
-<tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/marshalto">marshaler</a></td><td>Message</td><td>bool</td><td>if true, a Marshal and `MarshalTo` method is generated for the specific message</td><td>false</td></tr>
+<tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/marshalto">marshaler</a></td><td>Message</td><td>bool</td><td>if true, a Marshal and MarshalTo method is generated for the specific message</td><td>false</td></tr>
 <tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/size">sizer</a></td><td>Message</td><td>bool</td><td>if true, a Size method is generated for the specific message</td><td>false</td></tr>
 <tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/unmarshal">unmarshaler</a></td><td> Message </td><td> bool </td><td> if true, an Unmarshal method is generated for the specific message </td><td> false</td></tr>
-<tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/marshalto"> unsafe_marshaler</a> </td><td> Message </td><td> bool </td><td> if true, a Marshal and `MarshalTo` method is generated for the specific message.
+<tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/marshalto"> unsafe_marshaler</a> </td><td> Message </td><td> bool </td><td> if true, a Marshal and MarshalTo method is generated for the specific message.
 The generated code uses the unsafe package. </td><td> false</td></tr>
 <tr><td><a href="http://godoc.org/github.com/gogo/protobuf/plugin/unmarshal">unsafe_unmarshaler</a></td><td> Message </td><td> bool </td><td> if true, an Unmarshal method is generated for the specific message.
 The generated code uses the unsafe package. </td><td> false</td></tr>
 </table>

-See a benchmark comparison [here](gogo.github.io/bench)

 # More Canonical Go Structures

-A lot of time working with a goprotobuf struct will lead you to a place where you create another struct that is easier to work with and then have a function to copy the values between the two structs.
+Lots of times working with a goprotobuf struct will lead you to a place where you create another struct that is easier to work with and then have a function to copy the values between the two structs.

 You might also find that basic structs that started their life as part of an API need to be sent over the wire.
 With gob, you could just send it.
-With goprotobuf, you need to make a parallel struct.
+With goprotobuf, you need to make a new struct.

-Gogoprotobuf tries to fix these problems with the nullable, embed, customtype and customname field extensions.
+`gogoprotobuf` tries to fix these problems with the nullable, embed, customtype and customname field extensions.

 <table>
 <tr><td><b>Name</b></td><td><b>Option</b></td><td><b>Type</b></td><td><b>Description</b></td><td><b>Default</b></td></tr>